 Goodwill is tested for impairment annually (at 31 March) and when circumstances indicate that the carrying value may be impaired.
 Impairment is determined by assessing the recoverable amount of the cash-generating unit to which the goodwill relates.
 Impairment losses relating to goodwill cannot be reversed in future years.

-2.11 Financial assets
+2.12 Financial assets

 Financial assets comprise cash, receivables, certain accrued income, marketable securities and derivative financial instruments.
+Financial assets are recorded on the trade date.

 Initial recognition and measurement